 - Does the size of your waist increase your diabetes and heart attack risk?

-- What is the possibility of finding a cure to cystic fibrosis?
+- What is the possibility of finding a cure for cystic fibrosis?

 - What is glaucoma?
 How can it be prevented?

 - What is the best way to keep your brain healthy for life?

 - How dangerous is a concussion?
 What is the best way to treat a concussion?

 - What is the best way to decrease infant mortality rates in developing nations?

 - What are the health dangers of pet owners not picking up their dog’s feces?
 What can cities do about it?

 - Are E-Cigarettes a path away from tobacco or towards it?

 - What is inflammatory bowel disease?
 How can it be best treated?
 Can the food you eat help you avoid this chronic illness?